Fly and drive holiday apartments. Self catering, self drive holidays in the Dubrovnik area. Vacation Rental.

 Tivat Airport in Monte Negro is 120 km from Komarna.
 From there you could rent a car.
 The car rental prices is about the same as in Croatia.
 Remember to check that you have an original green card (insurance) with the car.

 There are often good prices for tickets to Sarajevo airport.
 Distance to Komarna is 180 km.
-That will set you back about 200 Euro in a taxi.
 There is also several busses from Sarajevo.
 The ride takes about three hours.
 The best way to get from the airport to the bus station is by taxi.
-That will cost around 10 Euro (2011).

 When I fly into Croatia my preferred Car rental is Economy Car Rentals - they have by far the best prices.